smithy-lang/smithy-java/examples/basic-server/README.md

 ## Example: Basic Service
 Demonstrates how to build a simple HTTP server from a service model.

-In this example a Smithy model for a `BeerService` is used to generate a server and operation stub interfaces.
+In this example, a Smithy model for a `BeerService` is used to generate a server and operation stub interfaces.
 These stub interfaces (`AddBeerOperation` and `GetBeerOperationAsync`) are implemented and registered with the Generated client to create a basic server.